haganbt/image-stream/README.md

 image-stream
 ============

-Stream images to a browser from a DataSift push stream
+Quick and dirty - stream instagram photos from a DataSift push delivery to a browser via Socket.io.